neil51/oxigen/pay.md

 layout: page
 permalink: /pay
 ---
-If you prefer not going through the campaign on [Milaap](/milaap), you may send the money via UPI to any of the below addresses on your preferred UPI apps.
+You can either fund our campaign on [Milaap](/milaap).
+If you choose not to go through a third-party, you may also send the money via UPI to any of the below addresses on your preferred UPI apps.

 ### UPI details:
 You may click the links to view the QR code for the respective UPI vendors.
 This might be useful if you're reading this on a computer, and want to pay through your phone.